alf027/tacoshack/README.md

 ### Install nodejs

-https://nodejs.org/en/download/ here is the link to the latest version
+https://nodejs.org/en/download/ here is the link to the latest version.

-Navigate to the project directory in a terminal/cmd window and run
+Navigate to the project directory in a terminal/cmd window and run the following commands:

 ### `npm install`

-Installs application packages
+Installs application packages.

 ### `npm start`